Hygienic Care at Family and Implant Dentistry

 - Brush with your toothbrush at a 45-degree angle near the gumline

 - Clean your tongue

-- Brush your teeth with a toothpaste containing fluoride
+- Use a toothpaste containing fluoride

 - Keep your gums strong with Vitamin D and calcium

 - Avoid foods high in sugar or starch